 Grace Christian University operates on a semester basis.
-The academic year is comprised of two semesters, which for Graduate Programs consist of three courses, each of which are six weeks long.
+The academic year is comprised of two semesters, which for Graduate Programs consist of three courses, also known as "sessions", each of which are six weeks long.
 The Graduate Studies Program schedule includes multiple breaks throughout the year.
 Consult the Academic Calendar for specific dates.